The Narrow LadderThe Value of Industry Certifications in the Job Market

 Key Findings on Certifications

-• The impact of certifications is potent but narrow, with employer demand confined to a handful of certifications.
+• The impact of these credentials is potent but narrow, with employer demand confined to a handful of certifications.
 In fact, the top 50 certifications account for two-thirds of all requests in job postings.

-• In career fields that value certifications, they carry a significant salary premium (as much as 18% in our sample).
+• In career fields that value these credentials, they carry a significant salary premium (as much as 18% in our sample).

 • Certifications fall into two broad categories, each with its own distinct impact: Door Openers, which help new labor market entrants enter a field; and Career Escalators, which pave the path for experienced workers’ upward mobility